EducationPerfect/avro-nuget-fsharp/README.md

 ## Actions
 ---
 ## Pack
-The `pack` action generate a Nuget package out of the given Protobuf files and has the following inputs:
+The `pack` action generate a Nuget package out of the given Avro schema files and has the following inputs:

 #### Inputs